Eliminate Mental and Physical Fatigue Naturally

 Ginseng may increase the amount of oxygen in cells, reduce lactic acid levels in the muscles, and increase your resistance to fatigue.
 Many professional athletes use it to naturally improve their physical performance.
 It’s also good for enhancing glucose metabolism.

 Any honey derivative is perfect for fighting chronic fatigue.
 Royal jelly (the food eaten by the queen in the hive) is ideal for people with a heavy workload or a lot of activities to complete during the day.
 It possesses these properties:

-Take a teaspoon of royal jelly in the morning on an empty stomach.
+It has energetic, metabolic, antioxidant, and nourishing properties.
+Take a teaspoon of royal jelly in the morning with your breakfast.
 You can also choose to use bee pollen and honey to sweeten your teas and desserts.

 See also: 6 Healing Benefits of Honey

 Some plants possess the ability to reduce exhaustion, possibly helping you sleep better and avoid other symptoms of chronic fatigue.
 Before going to bed, try drinking a cup of spearmint, peppermint, or cinnamon tea.
 You can also drink them in the morning with breakfast.
 Don’t forget to sweeten them with honey or stevia.